Defamation in Victoria

 Defamation in Victoria is the:

-- of a defamatory matter – this may be a blatant lie or an imputation or false representation.
-A communication is defamatory if someone’s reputation has been damaged by the publication of the lie or imputation.
+- of a defamatory matter.
+This may be a blatant lie or an imputation, a false representation.
+A communication is defamatory if someone has a reputation and that reputation has been damaged by the publication of the lie or imputation.

 There are many defences to defamation in Victoria, including:

-- justification – meaning the published statement is substantially true
+- justification under section 25 of the Defamation Act 2005 – meaning the published statement is substantially true;

-- absolute privilege – publications made during parliamentary debates, or in court or tribunal judgments are privileged and immune from defamation claims
+- absolute privilege under section 27 of the Defamation Ac5 2005 – publications made during parliamentary debates, or in court or tribunal judgments are privileged and immune from defamation claims;

-- public document – the publication content is also contained in a public document, meaning a parliamentary debate, court or tribunal judgment, or other governmental publication
+- public document under section 28 of the Defamation Act 2005 – the publication content is also contained in a public document, meaning a parliamentary debate, court or tribunal judgment, or other governmental publication;

-- fair report – the publication was contained in any fair report of proceeding of public concern
+- fair report under section 29 of the Defamation Act 2005– the publication was contained in any fair report of proceeding of public concern;

-- honest opinion – the publication was a statement of opinion rather than fact
+- honest opinion under section 31 of the Defamation Act 2005 – the publication was a statement of opinion rather than fact;

-- innocent dissemination – the distributor of the publication did not have control over the content of the publication
+- innocent dissemination under section 32 of the Defamation Act 2005 – where the distributor of the publication did not have control over the content of the publication;

 Generally, apologies are not considered admissions of fault or liability.
 When a publisher receives a defamation notice of complaint, the publisher has 28 days to voluntarily make an offer of amends, which follows a particular process and may contain substantive measures, such as a correction to the publication or an offer to pay the aggrieved’s expenses.

-Apologies and offers to make amends cannot be considered evidence in legal proceedings.
+Apologies and offers to make amends cannot be considered as evidence in legal proceedings.

-In Victoria, criminal proceedings for defamation may be initiated if the publisher knew the defamatory statement was false or had no regard as to its truth or falsity at the time of publication.
+In Victoria, criminal proceedings for defamation may be initiated if the publisher knew the defamatory statement was false or had no regard its truth/falsity at the time of publication.

-The penalty for publication of malicious defamatory content is a fine in any amount the court sees fit, and/or imprisonment for up to 1 year.
-If the publisher knows the material to be false, the term of imprisonment increases to a maximum of 2 years.
+The penalty for publication of malicious defamatory content is a fine as the court sees fit, and/or imprisonment for up to one year.
+If the publisher knows the material to be false, the term of imprisonment increases to a maximum of two years.